CPJKU/msmd/README.md

 as Lilypond has no general rule how "Da capos" are encoded.
 Therefore, we decided to remove these pieces from the dataset.
 We updated all splits files accordingly (also see ```msmd/splits/README```).
-You can still find the original split files in the branch "tismir2018".
+You can still find the original split files on tag "v1.0".

 Getting started (Quick Guide)
 -----------------------------